mdneuzerling/ptvapi/README.md

 ## Implementation progress

-All API calls except fare estimates have been implemented so far.
+All API calls have been implemented.
 Some API calls have been combined into a single function with arguments, and some have been split into multiple functions. **Many optional arguments and filters still need to be implemented.**

 The following functions are available through this package: